 Not all health insurance providers pay for virtual colonoscopy for colon cancer screening.
 Check with your health insurance provider to see which tests are covered.

 Before a virtual colonoscopy, you'll need to empty your colon.
-Any residue in your colon may obscure the images taken during the exam.
+Any bowel movement, or stool, left in your colon may cloud the pictures taken during the exam.

-To empty your colon, follow your doctor's instructions carefully.
+To empty your colon, follow your health care provider's instructions carefully.
 You may be asked to:

 - Follow a special diet the day before the exam.
 Typically, you won't be able to eat that day.
 Drinks may be limited to clear liquids.
 You may not be able to eat or drink anything after midnight the night before the exam.

 - Take a laxative the night before the exam.
-You may also need to use a suppository to clear any remaining residue in your colon.
+You may also need to use a suppository to clear any remaining bowel movement in your colon.

-- Take medication to identify stool in your colon.
-The medication will help the doctor differentiate between colon abnormalities and stool residue.
+- Take medicine to identify stool in your colon.
+The medicine will help the health care provider see the difference between colon irregularities and stool.

-- Adjust your usual medications.
-Remind your doctor of your medications at least a week before the exam.
-You may need to temporarily stop taking certain medications days or hours before the exam.
+- Adjust your usual medicines.
+Remind your health care provider of your medicines at least a week before the exam.
+For a short amount of time, you may need to stop taking certain medicines days or hours before the exam.

-You'll wear a gown, but likely no other clothes.
-Sedation usually isn't necessary, but you may be given medication to relax your colon.
+You'll wear a gown but likely no other clothes.
+Medicine to put you to sleep usually isn't necessary, but you may be given medicine to relax your colon.

 You'll begin the exam lying on your side on the exam table, usually with your knees drawn toward your chest.
-The doctor will place a small tube (catheter) inside your rectum to fill your colon with air or carbon dioxide.
-The air or gas helps create clear images and may cause a feeling of pressure in your abdomen.
+A nurse or technologist will place a small tube called a catheter inside your rectum.
+Through this catheter, your colon will be filled with air or carbon dioxide as you roll over on the table while keeping your spine straight.
+The air or gas helps create clear pictures and may cause a feeling of pressure in your stomach area.

 For the next part of the exam, you'll lie on your back.
 The exam table will be moved into the CT machine, and your body will be scanned.
-Then you'll turn over to lie on your abdomen or your side, and your body will be scanned again.
+Then you'll turn over to lie on your belly or your side and your body will be scanned again.

-You may be asked to turn and hold various other positions, as well as hold your breath at times.
+You may be asked to turn and hold some other positions as well as hold your breath at times.

-A virtual colonoscopy typically takes about 10 to 15 minutes.
+A virtual colonoscopy typically takes about 15 minutes.

-Your doctor will review the results of the colonoscopy and then share them with you.
+Your health care provider will go over the results of the colonoscopy and then share them with you.

 Your test results may be:

-- Negative, if the doctor doesn't find any abnormalities in the colon.
-If you're at average risk of colon cancer — you have no colon cancer risk factors other than age — your doctor may recommend repeating the exam in five years.
+- Negative.
+This is when the health care provider doesn't find any irregularities in the colon.
+If you're at average risk of colon cancer and you have no colon cancer risk factors other than age, your doctor may suggest repeating the exam in five years.

-- Positive, if the images reveal any polyps or other abnormal tissue in the colon.
-Depending on the size and number of polyps, your doctor may recommend a traditional colonoscopy to obtain samples of the abnormal tissue or remove the polyps.
+- Positive.
+This is when the pictures show polyps or other irregularities in the colon.
+If these findings are seen, your health care provider will likely suggest a traditional colonoscopy to get samples of the irregular tissue or remove the polyps.
 In some cases, the traditional colonoscopy or polyp removal can be done the same day as the virtual colonoscopy.

-- Finding other abnormalities, if the imaging test detects problems outside the colon, such as in the kidneys, liver or pancreas.
-These findings may or may not be important, but your doctor may recommend additional testing to determine their cause.
+- Finding other irregularities.
+Here, the imaging test finds problems outside the colon, such as in the kidneys, liver or pancreas.
+These findings may or may not be important, but your health care provider may suggest additional testing to find their cause.